 - Be prepared to pay for and undergo a home-study process, depending upon your state requirements.
 That will include a home safety check, background clearances, and meetings with the agency social workers to be educated on the process.
 Take full advantage of education and training that likely will be offered with that home-study.
-Creating a Family has an education package specifically to prepare families for hosting.
+Creating a Family has an on-line learning package specifically to prepare families for hosting.

 - If you have children in the home already, share the whole process with them to help them understand why you are hosting.
 Use the information you have about the hosted child and the program to fully include your child(ren) in the process of the decision and the training.
 Consider playing “what if” scenarios and role-playing in your preparations for the coming child.
 Be clear that the child will be returning to her home country when they program is over and what may or may not happen at that point.

 - If you have adopted children in your family, consider your child’s attachment process thus far.
 Make sure you’ve had enough time together as a family to build security in his place as your child.
 Give your child concrete information about the beginning and ending of the program and possible events or experiences during the time you host.
 Be clear about the differences between this hosting program and your child’s role in your forever family.

 - Expect and plan for challenges in discipline and communication and decide together in advance how you plan to handle the challenges.
 For example, correction of behavior might be difficult with a language difference.
 Work together as a family to model appropriate behavior and responses to correction.

 - Consider taking an electronics holiday as a family during the time you are hosting.
 The time spent together with the children, building positive experiences of family life and memories for your host child will help him/her have realistic expectations of adoption when/if her forever family comes forward.